ravifatty/paramikoScripts/README.md

 cisco-04.py :  Essentialy cisco-02.py with the error handling and "issue_command" function from cisco-03.py

+cisco-05.py :  This parses a CSV file of login credentials and issues the "show run" command on a batch of devices.

 junos-01.py :  Similar to cisco-03.py but for junos, just to give you the jist of how to at least get started there.

 junos-02.py :  Sample Paramiko script using RSA key based authentication to log into the device and run "show version|no-more"